phpvms/docs/docs/help.md

 - Rescan your scenery (Required for FS9, FSX, P3D and X-Plane)
 - If crashing, delete the `data` folder, and restart
-- If using MSFS (2020 and/or 2024) be sure your `fsuipc-lvar-module` is up to date (Also known as FsUipc WASM Module)
+- If using MSFS (2020 and/or 2024) be sure your `fsuipc-lvar-module` is up to date (Also known as FSUIPC WASM Module)

 When asking for help: